Automattic/jetpack/docs/monorepo.md

 ### Autotagger

-If `.extra.autotagger` is set to a truthy value in the project's `composer.json`, a GitHub Action will be included in the mirror repo that will read the most recent version from the mirrored `CHANGELOG.md` in each push to master, and create the tag if that version has no prerelease or build suffix.
+If `.extra.autotagger` is set to a truthy value in the project's `composer.json`, a GitHub Action will be included in the mirror repo that will read the most recent version from the mirrored `CHANGELOG.md` in each push to trunk, and create the tag if that version has no prerelease or build suffix.

 If `.extra.autotagger` is set to an object with a truthy value for `major` (i.e. if `.extra.autotagger.major` is truthy), the GitHub Action will additionally create or update a major-version tag as is common for GitHub Action repositories.